 What Happens When Quitting Painkillers Cold Turkey?

-It is highly recommended to seek professional treatment or attend a detox center when looking to end your active painkiller addiction.
-There are a number of reasons why being under the care of professionals while withdrawing from painkillers, but one of the most helpful reasons is being able to slowly detox off of painkillers.
-This is done with medications like Suboxone, Subutex, or methadone, all of which can help minimize withdrawal symptoms and curb cravings.
-These medications don’t magically make detox a walk in the park by any means, but they provide a major sense of relief for those who are trying to get through this difficult part of recovery.
-But, what happens if you decide on quitting painkillers cold turkey?
+It is highly recommended to seek professional treatment or attend a detox center when looking to end painkiller addiction.
+There are a number of reasons why being under the care of professionals while withdrawing from painkillers.
+One of the most helpful reasons is being able to slowly detox off of painkillers.
+This is done with medications like Suboxone, Subutex, or methadone.
+All of these can help minimize withdrawal symptoms and curb cravings.
+These medications don’t magically make detox a walk in the park by any means.
+But, they provide a major sense of relief for those who are trying to get through this difficult part of recovery.
+With that said, what happens if you decide on quitting painkillers cold turkey?

 Sudden and rapid acceleration of symptoms